 It is highly recommended that JD/MBA students spend their first two years at the Law school, taking Law courses.
 This will enable 1L and first semester 2L students to apply for the program, will optimize students’ extra-curricular opportunities, and is more consistent with the pattern of summer employment opportunities available (see below for a brief description of summer employment issues).

-While we recommend that students do not begin taking Stern courses until they officially begin the MBA program, the Stern school recognizes that some students may have taken business courses prior to matriculation and will allow a maximum of one course to count toward the MBA.
+We recommend that students do not begin taking Stern courses until they have officially begun the MBA program.
+In instances where a student has taken business courses prior to matriculation, there is a formal appeal process to request the allowance of a maximum of one course to count toward the MBA.
 Students should consult the JD/MBA advisors for appropriate courses and information regarding prerequisites.
-Also, please note that students are advised against taking L03.3020, Corporate Finance at the Law School in their 2L year, as this course is very similar to the Finance sequence they will take at Stern.
+Also, please note that students are advised against taking LAW-LW.11461, Corporate Finance, at the Law School in their 2L year, as this course is very similar to the Finance sequence they will take at Stern.

 The third year of the JD/MBA will be spent at Stern in the normal MBA1 core curriculum.
 Just as with conventional MBA students there are possibilities of waiving certain MBA core requirements depending on prior background and/or proficiency exam results.
 Students should consult Stern advisors in the usual way on this topic.